Yizhan-Oliver-Shu/MA-prediction/data/SDC_database.md

 - domestic.
-- date 1990-2021.
+- date 1990 - end of 2021.
 - Form of the deal: Merger.
-(53666)
 - Target public status: Public.
-(14926)
 - Target primary exchange: NYSE, Nasdaq, NYSE Amex, American.
-(10977)
 - Deal Status: Completed, Withdrawn, Pending.
-(9854)

 ## Session and Report Files
 You can directly import the session file `session.ssh` and report file `report.rpt` into SDC Platinum to query the database.